FelixEcker/sad/README.md

 * *Only* ANSI codes can be used for formatting
 * *Only* Text is supported
 * Syntax can be limiting or annoying

-## sadhtml
-sadhtml is a tool to convert a sad to a html document, it will be implemented in the `sadhtml` subdirectory.

 ## Example
 ```text